snxd/deploy-github-deploy-action/README.md

 ## Using

-Here is an example YAML Fragment in the steps section of a build:
+Here is an example YAML Fragment in the steps section of a build

 ```yaml
     steps: